-3.2.3 Visible guiding with the off-axis guider
+3.2.4 Visible guiding with the off-axis guider

 The off-axis guider can be used if there are no suitable guide stars in the 60"x60" FOV of SpeX or MORIS.
 Unlike the IR guider and MORIS the telescope off-axis guider is not mounted to the SpeX cryostat and so there can be relative flexure between the target in the slit and the off-axis guide star.
 The practical limit is about 30 minutes of integration time after which the target star will need to be reentered.
 This can be done on the fly if it is visible in the slit.
 The telescope guider has a horseshoe-shaped field-of-view with an inner radius of 100" and an outer radius of 200".
 Place the target in the slit and ask the TO to start guiding on a suitable off-axis star.
 Make sure that the target does not move out of the slit when guiding is started (it should not).
 If it does then ask the TO to tweak the position of the guide box.
+The sensitivity of the visible off-axis guider is given in Table 12.